dhis2/dhis2-docs/developer/web-api/metadata.md

 ### Get organisation units by categoryOption  { #webapi_organisation_units_by_categoryOptions }

-Purpose-built endpoint to retrieve associations between CategoryOptions and Organisation Units.
+Purpose-built endpoint to retrieve associations between CategoryOptions and OrganisationUnits.
 This endpoint is the preferred way to retrieve program org unit associations.

     /api/33/categoryOptions/orgUnits?categoryOptions=<categoryOptionUid,anotherCategoryOptionUid,...>